 - The student or member of the faculty or staff making the reservation is responsible for all payments for the guest room fees.
 The guest room fees should be paid in advance to the Facilities Manager (Emil Vasvari) in order to confirm the stay.
-This person is also responsible for any damages or loss of transponder keys - To avoid last minute stress, requests for a guest room must be made at least three days before checkin.
+This person is also responsible for any damages or loss of transponder keys - To avoid last minute stress, requests for a guest room must be made at least three days before checkin to Emil Vasvari (campus@iti.ac.at).